 A handbook for making programming languages.

-features rich syntax, dynamic typing, garbage collection, lexical scope,
+syntax, dynamic typing, garbage collection, lexical scope, first-class

-first-class functions, closures, classes, and inheritance.
-All packed into a few
+functions, closures, classes, and inheritance.
+All packed into a few thousand

-thousand lines of clean, fast code that you will thoroughly understand because
+lines of clean, fast code that you thoroughly understand because you write each

 (I post about once a month.
 Don’t worry, I won’t spam you.)